AIHubCentral/docs/assets/RVC/Cloud/Mainline Colab.md

    <img src="../mainline-img/1.png" alt="image" width="600" height="auto">

 b.
-If the pretrain you want isn't there fo to the top left and click '+ Code'.
+If the pretrain you want isn't there go to the top left and click '+ Code'.

    <img src="../mainline-img/2.png" alt="image" width="600" height="auto">